johnttaylor/colony.pico/projects/Storm/Thermostat/Pico/README.md

 # Summary
 While this was just *academic* exercise, it contains sufficient details and nuisances to be representative of real world design challenges and best practices.
 Yes I had to modify 7 existing files from the original application - but it was always wishful thinking that no files would have to be modified.
 I would argue that really on the two files `src/Storm/Thermostat/Algorithm.h|cpp` *broke* the goal of the [Open/Close](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) principle since the other 5 files belong to parts of the system that are highly dependent on most everything and not worth the investment to make them closed to modification and 100% open to extension.
 And to be honest the original design of `Algorithm` class was a poor choice on my part and if it had been done better, then only 5 files would have had to be changed and no OCP violations ;-).

+**Post Script:**  Once the GUI was up and running a somewhat *embarrassing* bug was found in the Thermostat Algorithm.
+The bug was the *Fan Continuous* operation did not work when the thermostat was in the `OFF` mode (it has been fixed in this repository).
+This just proves rule #1 from chapter 17 my book ;-)
+  >Never trust the software guys